-- 1. The Economic and Social Council (ECOSOC), in its agreed conclusions 2002/1 of 26 with its oral decision of 21 October 2005, the Economic and Social Council will consider at the high-level segment of its 2006 substantive session the theme Creating an environment at the national and international levels, conducive to generating full and productive employment and decent work for all, and its impact on sustainable development. - 2.
-The present note has been prepared by the Secretariat to assist the Commission on the Status of Women should it consider providing an input to the high-level segment of the 2006 substantive session of the Economic and Social Council. - 3.
-The note highlights recommendations for action to promote women's full employment and access to decent work contained in the Beijing Declaration and Platform for Action, the outcome document of the twenty-third special session of the General Assembly, agreed conclusions of the Commission on the Status of Women since 1996, relevant resolutions of the General Assembly as well as provisions in the Convention on the Elimination of all forms of Discrimination against Women (CEDAW).
+- 1. The Economic and Social Council, in its agreed conclusions 2002/1 of 26 July 2002, invited its functional commissions to provide input to the overall theme of the Council's coordination and high-level segments as they relate to their area of work.
+In accordance with its oral decision of 21 October 2005, the Economic and Social Council will consider, at the high-level segment of its 2006 substantive session, the theme "Creating an environment at the national and international levels conducive to generating full and productive employment and decent work for all, and its impact on sustainable development". - 2.
+The present note has been prepared by the Secretariat to assist the Commission on the Status of Women should it consider providing input to the high-level segment of the 2006 substantive session of the Economic and Social Council. - 3.
+The note highlights recommendations for action to promote women's full employment and access to decent work contained in the Beijing Declaration and Platform for Action, the outcome of the twenty-third special session of the General Assembly, agreed conclusions of the Commission on the Status of Women since 1996, relevant resolutions of the General Assembly and provisions in the Convention on the Elimination of All Forms of Discrimination against Women.